-Only one Board meeting was held during FY2016 as the Company was listed on Catalist on 11 July 2016.
-The full year Board and Board Committees meetings were conducted on 24 February 2017, and were not included above as they were conducted subsequent to 31 December 2016.
 The Board may have informal discussions on matters requiring urgent attention, which would then be formally confirmed and approved by circulating resolutions in writing.
-Adhoc meetings are also convened as and when they are deemed necessary.
+Ad-hoc meetings are also convened whenever circumstances require.
 The Constitution of the Company provides for Board and Board Committee meetings to be held by way of telephonic and videoconferencing.